TheMrAnderson/InventorySite/README.md

 # Inventory Site

 Website to view and update inventory for ClubAnderson.
-Updates are sent via MQTT.
+Updates are sent via MQTT and data is stored in MQTT.

 ## Variables